sudheerj/javascript-interview-questions/README.md

 148. ### How do you define JSON arrays

-     JSON arrays are written inside square brackets and array contain javascript objects.
+     JSON arrays are written inside square brackets and arrays contain javascript objects.
 For example, the JSON array of users would be as below,

      ```javascript
      "users":[